 There are some incredible venues that cost very little we know of some amazing spaces for under

 £ 500 and of course incredible ones for £ 12,000.
 So do your homework, there are of course ways of keeping your catering under control too, but remember the old saying ‘You get what you pay for’ and if something seems to good to be true, it usually isn’t so read all the small print and find out what’s included & what isn’t. i.e. Kitchen equipment, crockery, cutlery, laying up, staff, VAT & coordination on the day itself.

 Wedding food ideas on a budget

-2. Opt for a buffet over a sit down meal
+1. Opt for a buffet over a sit down meal

-3. Skip a course
+2. Skip a course

-4. Choose sparkling wine, not Champagne
+3. Choose sparkling wine, not Champagne

 Toasting the new Mr and Mrs wouldn’t be the same without bubbles right?
 That’s fair enough but do you really need to splash out on Champagne?
 Will anyone really mind if it’s not the real deal?
 Prosecco has become highly fashionable of late and with so many amazing sparkling wines on the market you really don’t have to break the bank with a dozen or so bottles of Veuve Clicquot.
 Plus it’s often what’s left on the table when the guests mingle after the meal.

-5. Cutback at the reception
+4. Cutback at the reception

 It’s difficult to invite everyone to the main event and you may have to be really strict to keep the numbers under control but work colleagues and acquaintances will be more than happy to join you in the evening to celebrate your special day.
 I always say if you think of the friends you would invite around for dinner, then these should be the friends at your wedding, I recently catered for a 35th wedding anniversary & 50 guests attended who had all been at the original wedding, how beautiful is that, so when inviting them..ask the question, are we still likely to be friends in 35 years time.